-Having a backyard sport court is the ultimate backyard experience.
+Having Backyard Sport Court Ideas and Landscaping for the ultimate backyard experience.
 A safe place for you and your family to play, build memories, and laugh is just what a sports court will provide for your family.
-A sport court is a valuable addition to your property.
+A sport court is a valuable addition to your backyard property.
 It will keep your family at home, safe, active, and enjoying sports for years to come.
 You can add complementary landscaping to your backyard and have the feel of a private sports area all your own.

 Once you have built your backyard sport court, you will need to keep it maintained, so it lasts for years.
 A backyard sport court can be low maintenance.
 The landscaping can bring your sport court into focus, and having a landscaping company maintain your landscape and help with sport court maintenance is perfect.